Xiangyang1984/Gcluster/README.md

 ### Running Gcluster

+It is very simple to run Gcluster.pl.
+Here, we provided several examples to show how to use Gcluster.pl.
+All input datas come from [./test_data] ((https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/) in Gcluster package.
+To get more information about the options, please refer to the Section: [Detailed Explanations for Arguments in Gcluster.pl](#detailed-explanations-for-arguments-in-Gcluster) in the README.md file or use "Gcluster.pl -h".

-#### Example 1: a simple mode to visualize genome contexts for genomes
+#### Example 1: A simple mode to visualize genome contexts for genomes

 Runs Gcluster.pl using the input gbk files under ./test_data/gbk and interested_gene_name.txt as interested_gene_file.
 Places data in ./out_directory.
 Gets other parameters using default value.